PanagiotisVasilakis/thesis/5g-network-optimization/services/ml-service/README.md

 If the stored type differs from the configured one a `ModelError` is raised.
 A warning is logged when the version in the metadata does not match the internal model format version (`1.0`).
+The metadata file is automatically rewritten whenever the model is trained via the `/api/train` endpoint or retrained through drift detection in `ModelManager.feed_feedback`.

 During initialization the service keeps track of the last successfully loaded model **and** the path from which it was loaded.
 Should loading or training